Coventry Building Society Arena: Second stint at the arena (2014–19)

-ACL and Sisu agreed a two-year deal to bring Coventry City back to the arena in 2014.
+ACL and SISU agreed a two-year deal to bring Coventry City back to the arena in 2014.
 The club also had the option to play there for a further two years; they played their first match back at the stadium on 5 September 2014 against Gillingham.
 This followed a payment of £470,000 from SISU Capital to ACL after a Football League ruling.
 The deal was later extended by a year.
 This meant Coventry City remained at the Ricoh Arena until May 2019 before ground-sharing for two seasons with Birmingham City at St Andrew's.

 Third stint at the arena (2021–)

 On 10 March 2021, It was announced that Coventry City and Wasps had agreed to a ten-year deal, which would mean that the club would return to the stadium from the 2021–22 season.
 The club still intend to build a new stadium on land near the University of Warwick on the southern edge of the city, as a break clause in their contract will allow them to leave the Ricoh for their new stadium.
 Their first game back was a pre-season friendly on 1 August against Wolverhampton Wanderers in which Coventry lost 2–1.

 With the administration of Wasps and subsequent transfer of ownership of the Coventry Building Society Arena Coventry City's deal became null and void and the club did not sign to continue the deal with Frasers Group.
-Frasers Group issued the football club with a notice of eviction on 5 December should they chose to not sign a new deal running until May 2023.
+Frasers Group issued the football club with a notice of eviction on 5 December should they choose to not sign a new deal running until May 2023.
 Coventry City signed the deal on 13 December agreeing to stay at the arena until at least May 2023.
+On 28 April 2023, it was announced that Coventry City and Frasers Group had agreed a five-year license for the club to continue to play at the Arena.
+It was also agreed that as part of the deal, no other sports team were to play home games at the Arena, after issues with the condition of the pitch under previous owners rugby union club Wasps.

 International football

 The venue hosted two England under-21 internationals.
-The first was a 2007 European U-21 Championship qualification Play off match against Germany's under-21s on 5 October 2006.
-The hosts edged out the visitors 1 – 0 thanks to Leighton Baines seventy seventh-minute goal.
-The other was a 2011 UEFA European Under-21 Championship qualification Group 9 match against Macedonia's under-21s on 9 October 2009.
-The hosts beat the visitors 6 – 3 with Kieran Gibbs, Micah Richards, Andy Carroll (2) and Zavon Hines (2) grabbing the six goals scored by the victors.
+The first was a 2007 European U-21 Championship qualification play-off match against Germany on 5 October 2006.
+The hosts edged out the visitors 1–0 thanks to Leighton Baines' 77th-minute goal.
+The other was a 2011 UEFA European Under-21 Championship qualification Group 9 match against Macedonia on 9 October 2009.
+The hosts beat the visitors 6–3, with goals from Kieran Gibbs, Micah Richards, and two apiece from Andy Carroll and Zavon Hines.

 On 17 May 2007, England U-19 team played their home fixture against Netherlands U-19 team in the Elite qualifying group round.
 Netherlands won the game 2–1.